spotlightpa/poor-richard/content/newsletters/accessharrisburg/_index.md

 gaForm = "newsletters:accessharrisburg-full"
 hiddenField = "newsletter/accessharrisburg-hidden.html"

-occurrence = "Each Thursday"
+occurrence = "Every Thursday"
-blurb = "Be the first to know what’s happening in Harrisburg"
+blurb = "Be the first to know what’s happening in Harrisburg."

 cta = "Subscribe"
 ctaDescription = "$199 for an annual subscription for a single email.
 For group rates, email [membership@spotlightpa.org](mailto:membership@spotlightpa.org)."